uviclibraries/gen-ai-research/1-prompt-ideas.md

   - Now look through the lesson plan and look at the "Activity" section.
 Let's ask Copilot to give us more details by asking the following:
 <br>```Please provide additional and detailed step-by-step student instructions for the activity portion of the lesson plan.```<br>
 2. Reflection time:
->  - **How useful is the lesson plan Copilot created?**
+>  - **How useful is the lesson plan your GenAI tool created?**
->  - **Do you have enough background knowledge in global warming and teaching to critically evaluate the quality of Copilot's response?**
+>  - **Do you have enough background knowledge in global warming and teaching to critically evaluate the quality of your GenAI tool's response?**
->  - **How useful are the detailed activity instructions that Copilot created?**
+>  - **How useful are the detailed activity instructions that your GenAI tool created?**
 >  - **Do you know enough to evaluate them?
 If not where would you find information to help you critically evaluate them?**

 ## Let's Practice Idea Generation!